-How important is it for gardeners to go peat-free and protect our precious peatlands around the world?
+Find out why it's essential for gardeners to go peat-free and what we're doing to protect peatlands around the world.

 Why is peat so important?